arianacx/aseprite-errors/README.md

 This is a not a guide to compile [Aseprite](https://github.com/aseprite/aseprite) but on how to solve main issues when trying to compile it.

 ## Git errors
-Just install Git https://git-scm.com/downloads, close and reopen cmd and start the whole process again.
+Just install Git in https://git-scm.com/downloads, then close and reopen cmd and start the whole process again.

 ## Ninja aseprite
 Line:
 ```
 C:\aseprite\build>ninja aseprite
 ```
 Error:
 ```
 'ninja' is not recognized as an internal or external command, operable program or batch file.
 ```

 issue: some tutorials say to create a `C:\Ninja\ninja.exe` path, whilst it can work for some, others may encounter errors with the system's navigation/localization/readability of ninja.

-solution: create a `C:\Ninja` path instead of `C:\Ninja\ninja.exe` (also, delete the `C:\Ninja\ninja.exe` path previously created)
+solution: create a `C:\Ninja` path instead of `C:\Ninja\ninja.exe` (also, delete the path previously created)

-Additionally, if the issue has not been solved, you can also try: `ninja -f C:\Ninja\ninja.exe`
+Additionally, if the issue has not been solved, try: `ninja -f C:\Ninja\ninja.exe`

 error:
 ```